-Workers’ Compensation Attorneys in Manassas, VA
+Workers’ Compensation Lawyer in Manassas, VA

 Injured while working on the job?
 You don’t have to face the piles of medical bills on your own.
 Workers’ compensation is designed to ensure hard-working Virginian employees have the financial means to receive full medical treatment for their injuries.
 In addition, injured employers who file a workers’ compensation claim may even be able to receive reimbursement for lost wages if they have to miss work in order to receive treatment.